AndsandAnds/dead-reflection/docs/next-steps.md

 - **Voice selection**
   - ✅ Optional `voice` parameter supported end-to-end (request → API → bridge)
   - ✅ Persist per-avatar voice config in DB + UI, and have `/voice` use the active avatar voice automatically
+  - ⏳ Selectable voices:
+    - Add an API endpoint to list available voices (e.g. Piper voices discovered from `piper-models/`)
+    - UI: dropdown selector on `/avatar` (per-avatar) and/or quick switch on `/voice`
+    - Persist selection in `avatars.voice_config` (already in place) and apply immediately on next turn

 ## P0 — Auth + user identity (signup/login/logout)
 - **Users in Postgres**